Childcare Volunteer Program in Ecuador - Santa Elena

-Want to be a Kindergarten volunteer in Ecuador - Santa Elena?
-International Volunteer HQ’s Kindergarten project empowers volunteers to gain early childhood teaching experience in schools for disadvantaged children.
+Want to be a Childcare volunteer in Ecuador - Santa Elena?
+International Volunteer HQ’s Childcare project empowers volunteers to gain early childhood teaching experience in schools for disadvantaged children.
 By assisting primary school teachers in Santa Elena, volunteers are able to ensure a greater quality of education - which can make a significant difference to a child’s ability and enthusiasm towards learning.

 - Programs start every Monday